sasagawa888/nprolog/document/MANUAL.md

 - randome Random floating-point number between 0 and 1 (inclusive).

 ## Debugger command
-Start debugging by starting the program.
-Program reaches spy points Will be executed.
-When that happens, the debugger stops the program and calls it.
-Show the port and the goal where the current program is located.
-For example, turn on the debugger, set the spy point to, my_appendn and predicate Start debugging my_append.
+Start debugging by running the program.
+When the program reaches a spy point, it will be executed.
+At that point, the debugger will pause the program and display the port and goal at the current position.
+For example, enable the debugger, set a spy point on the predicate my_appendn, and then start debugging my_append.

 ```
 ?- ['tests/test.pl'].